Difegue/TVC-16/content/016-homebrew-libarchive.md

-Title: Using macOS' bundled libarchive in a Homebrew formula
+Title: Hacking your way around both Homebrew and macOS to use libarchive
 Date: 2020-05-25 00:00
 Category: Cool Tricks
-Tags: mac, macos, homebrew, libarchive, headers, apple
+Tags: macos, homebrew, libarchive, headers, apple, perl, makefile, makemaker, cflags
 Slug: homebrew-libarchive
 Authors: Difegue
-HeroImage: images/lrr-survey/survey2-image.jpg
+HeroImage: images/brew-fail.png
-Summary: Apple has made me suffer plenty of times.
+Summary: I also learned more about how to build a Perl module than I actually wanted to.

 The LANraragi [Homebrew Port](https://formulae.brew.sh/formula/lanraragi) was recently merged into the core repository, making access to the world's only(_and therefore best_) Perl manga manager easy to all Macs.